-Inheritance is usually autosomal dominant, but Ehlers-Danlos syndrome is heterogeneous.
+Inheritance is usually autosomal dominant Autosomal Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more , but Ehlers-Danlos syndrome is heterogeneous.
 Different gene mutations affect the amount, structure, or assembly of different collagens.
 Mutations can exist in the genes that encode collagens (eg, type I, III, or V) or collagen-modifying enzymes (eg, lysyl hydroxylase, a collagen-cleaving protease).

 Minor trauma may cause wide gaping wounds but little bleeding; surgical wound closure may be difficult because sutures tend to tear out of the fragile tissue.
 Surgical complications occur because of deep tissue fragility.
 Sclera may be fragile, leading to perforation of the globe in the kyphoscoliosis type.

 In pregnant women, tissue extensibility may cause premature birth, cervical incompetence, and possibly uterine rupture; if the fetus is affected, fetal membrane is fragile, sometimes resulting in early rupture.
 Maternal tissue fragility may complicate episiotomy or cesarean delivery.
 Antenatal, perinatal, and postnatal bleeding may occur.

-Initial diagnosis is largely clinical but should be confirmed by genetic testing, which is now available for most subtypes.
+Initial diagnosis of Ehlers-Danlos syndrome is largely clinical but should be confirmed by genetic testing, which is now available for most subtypes.
 Ultrastructural examination of skin biopsy can help in diagnosing the classic, hypermobility, and vascular types.

-There is no specific treatment.
+There is no specific treatment for Ehlers-Danlos syndrome.
 Trauma should be minimized.
 Protective clothing and padding may help.
 If surgery is done, hemostasis must be meticulous.
 Wounds are carefully sutured, and tissue tension is avoided.